drozen/Machine-Learning-for-Trading/README.md

 ### Implemented the following projects:

-### Conducted stock market portfolio analysis using Pandas
+Conducted stock market portfolio analysis using Pandas (see /mc1_p1/)

-### Built a Stock Market Simulator and Predictor using Python and Pandas.
-Used it to optimize a portfolio
+Optimized a portfolio to optimally allocate funds to each stock to optimize it’s performance (see /mc1_p2/)

-### Created a market simulator that accepts trading orders and keeps track of a portfolio's value over time and then assesses the performance of that portfolio.
+Created a market simulator that accepts trading orders and keeps track of a portfolio's value over time and then assesses the performance of that portfolio.  (see /mc2_p1/)

-### developed trading strategies using Technical Analysis, and tested them with my market simulator.
+Developed trading strategies using Technical Analysis, and then tested them using my market simulator. (see /mc2_p2/)

-### Implement and evaluated a KNN learner, Linear Regression learner and a Bootstrap Aggregating learner.
+Implement and evaluated a KNN learner, Linear Regression learner and a Bootstrap Aggregating learner. (see /mc3_p1/)

-### transformed my regression learner into a stock trading strategy
+Transformed my regression learner into a stock trading strategy (see /mc3_p2/)

-### implemented and assessed Q-Learning (see mc3_p3)
+Implemented and assessed Q-Learning to solve a navigation problem (see /mc3_p3/)

 Projects are written in Python 2.7